Al-Nusra Front: Ideology

-Both al-Qaeda and al-Nusra tried to take advantage of ISIL's rise by presenting themselves as "moderate" in comparison.
-While they had the same aim of establishing sharia and a caliphate, they intended to implement it in a more gradual manner.
-Al-Nusra criticized the way ISIL alienated people by precipitously instituting sharia, preferring the more gradual approach favored by al-Qaeda of preparing society through indoctrination and education before implementing the hudud (scripturally-mandated punishment) aspects of sharia.
-They particularly criticised ISIL's enthusiasm for punishments such as executing gay people, chopping limbs off, and public stoning.
+Both Al-Qaeda and Al-Nusra tried to take advantage of ISIL's rise by presenting themselves as "moderate" in comparison.
+While they had the same aim of establishing Sharia and an Islamic state, they intended to implement it in a more gradual manner.
+Al-Nusra criticized the way ISIL alienated people by precipitously instituting Sharia, preferring the more gradual approach favored by Al-Qaeda of preparing society through indoctrination and education before implementing the hudud (scripturally-mandated punishment) aspects of Sharia.
+They particularly criticised ISIL's enthusiasm for punishments such as amputation and stoning.
 However, Al-Qaeda agrees that hudud punishments should be implemented in the long term.
-The main criticism of defectors from ISIL is that the group is killing and fighting other Sunni Muslims, and that they are unhappy that other Sunnis like Jabhat al-Nusra are being attacked by ISIL.
+The main criticism of defectors from ISIL is that the group is killing and fighting other Sunni Muslims, and that they are unhappy that other Sunnis like Jabhat Al-Nusra are being attacked by ISIL.

-A video called The Heirs of Glory was issued by al-Nusra in 2015, which included old audio by Osama bin Laden (such as his 1998 announcement that "So we seek to incite the Islamic Nation so it may rise to liberate its lands and perform Jihad in the path of Allah, and to establish the law of Allah, so the Word of Allah may be supreme").
+A video called The Heirs of Glory was issued by Al-Nusra in 2015, which included old audio by Osama bin Laden (such as his 1998 announcement that "So we seek to incite the Islamic Nation so it may rise to liberate its lands and perform Jihad in the path of Allah, and to establish the law of Allah, so the Word of Allah may be supreme").
 The video glorified the 11 September attacks and the Islamists Sayyid Qutb and Abdullah Azzam.
 Its magazine, Al Risalah, was first issued in July 2015.
-In 2015 Al-Qaeda leader al-Zawahiri urged ISIL fighters to unite with all other jihadists against their enemies and stop the infighting.
+In 2015 Al-Qaeda leader Al-Zawahiri urged ISIL fighters to unite with all other jihadists against their enemies and stop the infighting.

-In an Amnesty International report in July 2016, the al-Nusra Front was accused of torture, child abduction, and summary execution.
-In December 2014, al-Nusra Front fighters shot dead a woman execution-style on accusations of adultery.
-They have also stoned to death women accused of extramarital relations.
+In an Amnesty International report in July 2016, the Al-Nusra Front was accused of torture, child abduction, and summary execution.
+In December 2014, Al-Nusra Front fighters executed a woman on accusations of adultery by shooting.
+They have also executed women accused of extramarital relations by stoning.
 Overall, they have "applied a strict interpretation of Shari'a and imposed punishments amounting to torture or other ill-treatment for perceived infractions."